walles/cleverdrawer/README.md

 * Use weekday vs weekend as scoring factor
 * Use time of day as a scoring factor
 * Use most recently used other app as scoring factor
-* Long clicking app should bring up a menu:
-  * Manage (Like clicking an app in the Settings)
-  * Show on Google Play

 # DONE
 * Add Timber logging